 We may be required to be licensed to purchase and sell previously originated residential mortgage loans in certain jurisdictions (including the District of Columbia) in which we will conduct our business.
 We are currently in the process of obtaining those licenses, if required.
 Our failure to obtain or maintain licenses will restrict our investment options.
-We may consummate this offering even if we have not yet obtained such licenses.
-Once we are fully licensed to purchase and sell mortgage loans in each of the states in which we become licensed, we expect that we will acquire previously originated residential loans in those states.
+We will consummate this offering even if we have not yet obtained such licenses.
 We intend to be licensed in those states where licenses are required to purchase or sell previously originated mortgage loans as soon as reasonably practicable.